 Verse by Verse Commentary

-1. Ezra gave all the praise and glory and credit to God for this amazing generosity and favor from Artaxerxes.
-He correctly realized that it was God’s hand who moved the king to do this and that God was actually in control.
-He knew it was God’s grace and mercy to them.
-He knew it and He immediately thanked God for it.
-His attitude is admirable and we should remember to always thank God for the things He has done for us.
-Everything good that happens to us is from God’s hand and we should not forget Him.
+1. Ezra gave all the praise, glory, and credit to God for this amazing generosity and favor from Artaxerxes.
+He correctly realized that it was God’s hand that moved the king to do this, and God was actually in control.
+He knew it was God’s grace and mercy to them and immediately thanked God for it.
+Ezra’s attitude is admirable and reminds us to always thank God for the things He has done for us.
+Everything good that happens to us is from God’s hand, and we should not forget Him.

-Application: If God wants us to accomplish something, He will give all the means and resources we need whether by miracles, answers to prayer, favor in the eyes of authority or many so called “coincidences” (ie: God’s providence).
+Application: If God wants us to accomplish something, He will give us all the means and resources we need, whether by miracles, answers to prayer, favor in the eyes of authority, or many so-called “coincidences” (i.e., God’s providence).

 Ezra Bible Study E-book: If this inductive Ezra Bible study guide is helpful for you, get the whole Ezra study in one convenient e-book.